department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings.md

 - 5.1 - I did a search but the screen reader didn’t tell me that there weren’t results
 - 5.2 - I got results but I don’t know what the letter and number combination means
 - 5.3 - I don’t hear a way to get directions to these locations
-- 5.4 - It not clear to me what is a phone number or other piece of information
+- 5.4 - It's not clear to me what is a phone number or other piece of information
 - 5.5 - I don’t know what ‘limited services and hours means’
 - 5.6 - I didn’t realize that I was being taken to Google Maps, I like to know this
 - 5.7 - If I leave VA.gov I expect to go to a different tab, otherwise don’t open a new tab